frnsys/scanmap/readme.md

 App is broken down by location, which is just a key identifying a location, e.g. `NY`.

-You need two files to configure the application:
+You need three files to configure the application:

 - `config.py`: general app/maps configuration options
+- `config.js`: mostly for setting up mapbox
 - `keys.yml`: adding/revoking keys for adding to maps

 Notation here is `<description:example value>`.